NBC's streaming service will have movies from Lionsgate after new deal with Starz

 CNBC reported last week that Peacock will integrate live offerings from NBC News Now, NBC's free streaming news service.
 Different versions of Peacock are still being beta-tested, people familiar with the matter said.

 NBC is also considering offering an ad-supported version of Peacock free for everyone, bucking the trend of charging for streaming products, according to people familiar with the matter.
 It would be the first free streaming on-demand video service from a major U.S. media provider.
-A $5 and $10 per month plan will also be available for users who want ad-free content and broader selection, though the plans are not final.
+Plans for $5 and $10 per month will also be available to users who want ad-free content and broader selection, though the plans are not final.

 NBC will announce the final details for Peacock on Jan.
 16.